DPS News

 • Lock sliding glass doors and place a wooden dowel or metal bar in the track of the door.

-• Take anything valuable home with you, i.e. laptop computer, video game console, jewelry, etc.
+• Take anything valuable home with you, e.g. laptop computer, video game console, jewelry, etc.

 • Unplug all electrical items, except your refrigerator and timers.